nprapps/nprapps.github.com/_posts/2016-05-17-tracking-audio-listening-in-our-elections-app.md

         {}
     );
 </script>

+That being said, because we had far more non-listeners than listeners, we actually got more total clicks from non-listeners.
+This is worth taking into account.

 Finally, we know that our listeners are far more likely to be desktop users than non-listeners. **65% of our listeners were desktop users, compared to just 40% of non-listeners.**